Curriculum

 Enrichment Programme

-Our very own Enrichment programme was introduced in September 2016.
-The course contains core elements of PSHCE, Careers, Professional Skills, Financial Literacy and a Speakers Programme.
-All Sixth Formers are expected to take part in some physical activity and some voluntary service.
-Beyond those compulsory elements, pupils might have a choice of the following subjects:
+Our Enrichment programme contains core elements of PSHCE including how to Cook on a Budget and Self-Defence, Careers, Financial Literacy and a Preparation for Higher Education.
+All Sixth Formers are expected to take part in some voluntary service.
+The compulsory elements run on a carousel throughout the year in form groups.

 Latest Sixth Form News